Soubhagya44/credit-card-default-classification/README.md

 ├── requirements.txt          # Dependencies
 └── README.md

 🚀 9.
 How to Run
 Step-by-step instructions for a user:

 Clone the repo

 Install dependencies:
 pip install -r requirements.txt

-Run Notebook or script

-(If deployed) Access the web app at: http://your-deployment-link

-🧠 10.
-Future Improvements
+10. Future Improvements

 Ideas you can add for future work: